Singapore’s Civic District celebrates 200 years of history with Light to Night Festival 2019 – Bicentennial Edition.

 Went back to grab a shot of the festive food market while I was visiting i Light Singapore 2019.
 Couldn’t do so on Monday as the market only operates on weekends.

-This surprised me a little.
-I expected the usual hipster food gathering.
+This surprised me a little as I expected the usual hipster food gathering.
 Well, it’s still hipster food, but the food market is smaller compared to those in other events.
 The way it’s laid-out on a street also invokes memories of open-air food streets of yesteryears.

 Read my other Festive Celebrations in Singapore posts.